hfp/xconfigure/config/cp2k/README.md

 cd libxsmm-1.9 ; make
 ```

 To [download](https://www.cp2k.org/download) and [build](https://www.cp2k.org/howto:compile) an official [CP2K release](https://sourceforge.net/projects/cp2k/files/), one can still use the ARCH files that are part of the CP2K/Intel branch.
 In this case, LIBXSMM is also built implicitly.
+Please note, that LIBXSMMROOT (which can be supplied on make's command line) is discovered automatically if it is located in the user's home directory, or when it is located in parallel to the CP2K sources (as shown below).

 ```bash
 git clone https://github.com/hfp/libxsmm.git